NervanaSystems/ngraph/doc/sphinx/source/frameworks/generic-configs.rst

 .. note:: Configuration options can be added manually on the command line or via scripting.
-Please keep in mind that fine-tuning of parameters is as much of an art as it is a science; there are virtually limitless ways to do so.
+Please keep in mind that fine-tuning of parameters is as much of an art as it is a science; there are virtually limitless ways to do so and our documentation provides only a sampling.

 Integrating nGraph with new frameworks